henningte/hklmirs/README.md

 > methods, June 1, 2022.
 DOI:
 > [10.5194/soil-2022-27](https://doi.org/10.5194/soil-2022-27).

-> Henning Teickner and Klaus-Holger Knorr (in preparation): Predicting
+> Henning Teickner and Klaus-Holger Knorr (in preparation): *Comment on
-> Absolute Holocellulose and Klason Lignin Contents for Peat Remains
+> Hodgkins et al. (2018): Predicting Absolute Holocellulose and Klason
-> Challenging.
+> Lignin Contents for Peat Remains Challenging.*

 ### How to cite